SisyphusMD/archiver/README.md

     cap_drop:
       - ALL
     cap_add:
-      - DAC_OVERRIDE # Required: write to directories owned by other UIDs
+      - DAC_OVERRIDE # Backup + restore: write to directories owned by other UIDs
-      - CHOWN        # Required for restore: recreate files under their original owner
+      - CHOWN        # Restore only (drop for backup-only): recreate files under their original owner
-      - FOWNER       # Required for restore: set mode/timestamps on files owned by other UIDs
+      - FOWNER       # Restore only (drop for backup-only): set mode/timestamps on files owned by other UIDs
     security_opt:
       - no-new-privileges:true  # Prevent privilege escalation
 ```